graker/oc-photoalbums-plugin/README.md

 ### Categories support for albums

 It would be nice to be able to separate albums by categories, to group them by categories in the AlbumsList component etc.

-### Photos reordering

-On album's page photos are sorted by creation date (desc).
-Need to add some reordering abilities.

-### Ajax support (for photo page rendering and navigation)

-This one is not a priority right now.